appindesign/M-Time-Series/readme.md

 Given a time series of timestamps and reading values (with no gaps in the timestamps column), the function will calculate the average for each season.
 The output will be a list with each value being a season average.

 *Parameters*
-The function needs to be given the values column from the time series and it needs to be told the number of values per season.
+- `lst` The ordered list of values from the time series.
+- `seasons` The number of values in each seasons.

 *Return*
 The function returns a list of the same length as the values column but each value being a season average.